AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/11_symbols.md

 They both have the same value, but we will never have naming collisions with Symbols as they are always unique.

-As we mentioned earlier we can use them to create as identifiers for object properties, so let's see an example:
+As we mentioned earlier we can use them to create identifiers for object properties, so let's see an example:

 ``` js
 const office = {